chemarbgmailcom/rastertotpcl/README.md

 rastertotpcl is based on the rastertotec driver written by Patick Kong (SKE s.a.r.l). rastertotec is based on the rastertolabel driver included with the CUPS printing system by Easy Software Products.
-Packaing of rastertotpcl and TOPIX compression was added by Sam Lown (www.samlown.com).
+Packaging of rastertotpcl and TOPIX compression was added by Sam Lown (www.samlown.com).